Anand (1986 film)

-Shiva Rajkumar is introduced as an actor and a dancer in this film.
-This was his first of the three consecutive hits at the box-office on debut which gave him the title Hat-trick Hero.
-He once said, "I can never forget Anand, my first film which made me an actor.
+This was Shiva Rajkumar's first of the three consecutive hits at the box-office on debut which gave him the title Hat-trick Hero.
+He said, "I can never forget Anand, my first film which made me an actor.
 Singeetam was just explaining the scene to us and was telling this is what the work I expect from you people.
-He was bringing out such better performance from all of us."
+He was bringing out such better performance from all of us".